Image-based Outlier Synthesis With Training Data: Results

 \section{Results}

+\textbf{Fine-grained OOD detection.} We assess OOD detection performance in fine-grained setting using Aircraft and Car benchmarks.
+Results for fine-grained OOD datasets are presented in Table \ref{tab:main_benchmark}, with performance on conventional OOD datasets deferred to \cref{appendix:sec:complete_aircraft} and \cref{appendix:sec:complete_car}. \ours~outperforms the nearest competitors GEN and RMDS by $\sim$\textbf{3} AUROC points in Aircraft datasets.
+Notably, many training regularization approaches (RotPred, G-ODIN, VOS, LogitNorm, CIDER, NPOS) fail to even match performance of MSP baseline in Car benchmark.
+On the other hand, \ours~achieves the best performance among all 30 competing methods, surpassing third-best rival ReAct in FPR@95 / AUROC metric by $\sim$\textbf{5}/\textbf{3} points.
+MixOE narrows this performance gap in Car datasets by leveraging external OOD datasets $\mathbb{D}_\text{out}$ (SUN datasets), though this benefit doesn't extend to Aircraft datasets under same conditions.

-\textbf{OOD evaluation in challenging spurious setting.} Spurious and conventional OOD detection in spurious setting is summarized in Table \ref{tab:main_spurious_benchmark} using Waterbirds and CelebA benchmarks.
-On Waterbirds benchmark, \ours~outperforms all 29 competing methods by a substantial margin in the FPR@95 metric in both spurious and conventional OOD detection.
-Specifically, \ours~achieves a performance improvement over the nearest competitor Relation by $\sim$\textbf{59\%} and $\sim$\textbf{51\%} in the FPR@95 metric in spurious and conventional OOD detection respectively.
+\textbf{Spurious OOD detection.} Spurious OOD detection is summarized in Table \ref{tab:main_benchmark} using Waterbirds and CelebA benchmarks.
+On Waterbirds benchmark, \ours~outperforms all 30 competing methods by a substantial margin in both FPR@95 and AUROC metrics.
+Specifically, \ours~achieves a performance improvement over the nearest competitor Relation by $\sim$\textbf{59\%} in FPR@95 metric.
 Moreover, \ours~sustains its superiority on the CelebA benchmark too, surpassing second-best FPR@95 metric of CIDER by $\sim$\textbf{15\%}.
 Such impressive performance of \ours~can be partly attributed to nature of virtual outliers as they potentially contain spurious features that are present in ID samples.
-Figures \ref{fig:conf_waterbird_baseline} and \ref{fig:conf_waterbird_ascood} visualize confidence scores for (a) cross-entropy baseline and (b) \ours~in Waterbirds benchmark.
+However, using external OOD datasets (OE) or mixing them with ID samples (MixOE) may either lack spurious features or lead to their comparatively stronger degradation.
+Leveraging Car datasets as external OOD datasets, both OE and MixOE outperform other training regularization methods in Waterbirds benchmark, yet still fall short of \ours's performance.
+Quantitatively, \ours~demonstrates a substantial advantage, outperforming OE and MixOE by \textbf{66\%} and \textbf{73\%} in the FPR@95 metric on the Waterbirds datasets.
+This superior performance is consistent across datasets, with \ours~outperforming OE by \textbf{57\%} and MixOE by \textbf{45\%} on CelebA datasets. \Cref{fig:conf_waterbird_baseline,fig:conf_waterbird_ascood} visualize confidence scores for (a) cross-entropy baseline and (b) \ours~in Waterbirds benchmark.
 These plots demonstrate that \ours~achieves relatively more pronounced separation of confidence scores between ID and spurious OOD, as well as between ID and conventional OOD (iNaturalist).